How to Calculate Warehouse Space and Storage Capacity

 Speak With an Expert

-Calculating the Total Storage Capacity of Your Warehouse
+Calculating Your Warehouse’s Total Storage Capacity of Your Warehouse

 To figure out how well you’re using your warehouse storage space, you first need to calculate the total storage capacity of the building.
 A common mistake is merely calculating the square footage of the entire facility and leaving it at that.
 This number, however, does not account for space within the building that cannot be used for product storage.
 For this reason, you have to take a few additional steps to reach an accurate number for your warehouse’s total storage capacity.
 Follow these four steps: